 5. Don’t worry about what others think

-Additionally, it’s important to remove others and their opinions when making decisions.
-When we worry too much about outside influences rather than our own opinions or thoughts, it becomes harder to make decisions that truly benefit ourselves.
+Additionally, opt out of what others think to make better decisions.
+When we worry too much about outside influences rather than our own opinions or thoughts, it becomes harder to make decisions that truly benefit ourselves in the long run.

 However, if it’s your choice, and consequentially, it doesn’t hurt anyone, then don’t be afraid to make it.
 It can be difficult when we take in too many opinions from others or when we want to achieve peace for another’s sake.